docker/docs/content/language/golang/build-images.md

 To complete this tutorial, you need the following:

 - Go version 1.19 or later.
-Visit the [download page for Go](https://golang.org/dl/){:target="_blank" rel="noopener" class="_"} first and install the toolchain.
+Visit the [download page for Go](https://golang.org/dl/) first and install the toolchain.
 - Docker running locally.
 Follow the [instructions to download and install Docker](../../desktop/index.md).
 - An IDE or a text editor to edit files.
-[Visual Studio Code](https://code.visualstudio.com/){: target="_blank" rel="noopener" class="_"} is a free and popular choice but you can use anything you feel comfortable with.
+[Visual Studio Code](https://code.visualstudio.com/) is a free and popular choice but you can use anything you feel comfortable with.
 - A Git client.
 We'll use a command-line based `git` client throughout this module, but you are free to use whatever works for you.
 - A command-line terminal application.
 The examples shown in this module are from the Linux shell, but they should work in PowerShell, Windows Command Prompt, or OS X Terminal with minimal, if any, modifications.